 Pay more than the minimum

-If you do not clear the outstanding balance you will be charged interest.
 At the very least you should aim to pay the minimum payment given on the statement, but really you should try and pay as much as you can afford.
-If you make only the minimum monthly payment, it could take many years to clear the debt.
+If you only make the minimum payments, the debt could take years to pay off.

 Beware of penalty charges

 Don’t withdraw cash

-Some people prefer credit cards to cash as they can be more secure.
-If your card is lost or stolen, you can simply report the incident to the bank and cancel the card.
+One big reason some people prefer credit cards to cash, is that they feel more secure.
+For example, if your card is lost or stolen, you can simply report the incident to the bank and cancel the card.